Variables and Environment Variables In Bash

 variable is by checking how it was defined (preferred) or through

-specialized command like env
+specialized command like env (not a great idea).

 Modifying a variable (if it’s not read-only) or environment variable doesn’t change it’s type.